 Press the upper section of the brake pedal until it locks in place to engage the parking brake.
-Press the service brake to release it.
+Press the service brake below to release it.

+Keep feet away from the accelerator pedal when sitting in the vehicle.
 Always press the service brake before turning the ignition switch on or off.

-- To prolong the life of the braking system, always press the service brake to release the parking brake. - Pressing the service brake before turning the ignition switch prevents unexpected movement when the ignition is turned on.
+- To prolong the life of the braking system, always press the service brake to release the parking brake. - Pressing the service brake before turning the ignition switch on prevents unexpected movement.